albertorestifo/node-dijkstra/README.md

 > Fast JavaScript implementation of the  Dijkstra's shortest path problem for iojs and NodeJS

-**NodeJS users beware:** since version `2` of this plugin uses some incompatible ES6 faetures.
-The version `1.1.3` is stable and safe to use on NodeJS.

-Install it with `npm install node-dijkstra@1.1.3 --save`

 ## Installation

 Since version 2 this plugin uses some ES6 features.
 On iojs you can install the lastest version: